phuihock/metatrader-mcp-server/references/Defining a Unified Function Schema for Cross-Platform LLM Tool Use (OpenAI, Gemini, Claude).md

 ### 7.1.
 Key Implementation Recommendations

 1.  **Prioritize Detailed Descriptions:** Craft clear, comprehensive descriptions for each function in the unified schema.
 Explain the purpose, parameters, return values, and any crucial caveats.
-This benefits all models but is particularly vital for Anthropic Claude's performance.[3, 15]
+This benefits all models but is particularly vital for Anthropic Claude's performance.
-2.  **Automate Schema Generation:** Leverage Python's introspection capabilities (type hints, docstrings) and potentially external libraries (e.g., Pydantic, docstring parsers [6, 13, 18]) to automatically generate the `unified_schema` dictionaries from the Python source code.
+2.  **Automate Schema Generation:** Leverage Python's introspection capabilities (type hints, docstrings) and potentially external libraries (e.g., Pydantic, docstring parsers) to automatically generate the `unified_schema` dictionaries from the Python source code.
 This reduces manual effort and ensures consistency.
 3.  **Implement Robust Naming & Mapping:** Choose a consistent naming convention (e.g., underscore-separated paths) for the `name` field in the unified schema.
 Ensure the client-side application reliably maps these generated names back to the correct Python functions/methods for execution.
 4.  **Standardize on JSON Schema:** Strictly adhere to standard JSON Schema definitions for the `parameters` object within the unified schema.
-Use basic types (`string`, `number`, `integer`, `boolean`, `array`, `object`) and common keywords (`description`, `enum`, `items`, `properties`, `required`) that are well-supported across all platforms.[3, 4, 10]
+Use basic types (`string`, `number`, `integer`, `boolean`, `array`, `object`) and common keywords (`description`, `enum`, `items`, `properties`, `required`) that are well-supported across all platforms.
 5.  **Develop Transformation Functions:** Implement simple functions (similar to the conceptual examples in Section 4) to perform the conversion from the `unified_schema` to the specific format required by each target API (OpenAI, Gemini, Claude).
-6.  **Handle API-Specific Behaviors:** Be aware of platform-specific features or behaviors, such as Gemini's potential for parallel function calls [2, 11], and ensure the application logic can handle them appropriately if supporting that platform.
+6.  **Handle API-Specific Behaviors:** Be aware of platform-specific features or behaviors, such as Gemini's potential for parallel function calls, and ensure the application logic can handle them appropriately if supporting that platform.
 7.  **Test Thoroughly:** Validate the generated schemas and the end-to-end function calling process with each target API.
 Pay attention to how each model interprets descriptions and handles different parameter types or edge cases.
 Test error handling for both API interactions and local function execution.

 ### 7.2.
 Future Considerations

-LLM APIs and their function/tool calling capabilities are continuously evolving.[5]
+LLM APIs and their function/tool calling capabilities are continuously evolving.
 Regularly review the documentation for OpenAI, Google Gemini, and Anthropic Claude to ensure the unified schema approach and transformation logic remain compatible with the latest specifications.
-Additionally, explore higher-level frameworks or libraries (e.g., LangChain [14], Semantic Kernel [19], Anthropic Tools [18]) that may offer abstractions for multi-API tool management, although a foundational understanding of the underlying schema requirements remains valuable for effective implementation and debugging.
+Additionally, explore higher-level frameworks or libraries (e.g., LangChain, Semantic Kernel, Anthropic Tools) that may offer abstractions for multi-API tool management, although a foundational understanding of the underlying schema requirements remains valuable for effective implementation and debugging.

 By adopting the proposed unified schema and transformation approach, developers can create more maintainable and scalable Python libraries that effectively leverage the tool-calling capabilities of major LLM platforms.